 During the first two years of the curriculum, students develop a foundation in science and general education.
-Students must apply and be admitted to complete the final three year course of study devoted to professional courses and supervised practice (fieldwork).
-The Dietetics program is a five year program where students complete:
+Students must apply and be admitted to complete the final three year course of study devoted to professional courses and supervised practice (fieldwork), and graduate (M.S.) work.
+Admitted students complete:

 - A Bachelor of Science (Nutrition and Foods)